 If you are being treated for cancer, staying as active as possible may benefit your physical and mental health.
-And spending time outdoors while you garden can lift your spirits.
-But, is gardening during chemotherapy safe?
+Spending time outdoors while you garden can lift your spirits.
+Is gardening during chemotherapy safe though?

 Can I Garden While Doing Chemo?